realityexpander/How_to_program_from_ground_up/How to Program From Ground Up.md

         - This was not the original intent of the "class" and "object" paradigm, but was a way to fit the COP paradigm into the "procedural" paradigm.

-    - ### Classes and Objects as "Name Spaces"
+    - ### Classes and Objects as Static "Name Spaces" for Procedural-Style Code Implementations
-      - In COP languages, the `class` is used as a "namespace" to group together the methods and variables that are related to each other (known as "high cohesion") into a single object.
+      - In COP languages, the `class` is used as a "namespace" to group together various methods and variables that are related to each other (known as "high cohesion") into a single class.
-      - All code must be inside an object or be declared as a `static` member of a class to be accessible without an object
+      - All code must be inside an object OR be declared as a `static` member of a class to be accessible without an object
       - This often lead to "collections of static methods" that simply extended the "procedural" paradigm, except the code blocks now had a name (the name of the Class) and were grouped together instead of being globally accessible.
+      - The `static` methods were passed in data as parameters and returned data as a result, just like the "procedural" paradigm.
+        - When `static` is used this way, it completely breaks encapsulation.
+The objects are just bags to hold code, and the data is fully exposed to anyone who wants to access it, as it is not retained as state within the object.
+      - This `static` way of programming lead to the same exact problems as the "procedural" paradigm, but with the added complexity of the "class" and "object" paradigm.
       - These were popularized by web frameworks such as Java's Spring Boot and Many Others
         - The Pain of OOP, Lecture #2: Static methods and attributes are evil
         - https://www.youtube.com/watch?v=lELJSj9mWbI

     - ### Inheritance
-      - Inheritance is the idea that a new `class` can inherit from another `class` all of it's methods and variables, and then add new methods and variables to the new "class" that will modify the behavior of the original "class"
+      - Inheritance is the idea that a new `class` can inherit from another `class` all of its methods and variables, and then add new methods or override methods in the subclass that will modify the behavior of the original `class`
       - Classes can inherit from other classes to reuse code and "state", and to create "subtypes/subclasses"
       - The class that is inherited from is called the "superclass" and the class that inherits is called the "subclass"
       - The "subclass" is also called a "derived class" and the "superclass" is also called a "base class"
+      - Example:
+      - ```
+        open class Media {   // <-- the "base class" or "superclass", `open` means it can be subclasses (extended/inherited) String name
+          open method Media(String name) { // <-- if no subclass overrides this method, it will be used as the default constructor this.name = name
+          }
+          open method play() {
+            print "Playing: " + this.name
+          }
+        }

+        class MP3 extends Media {   // <-- the "subclass" or "derived class"; it `extends` (inherits) from the superclass (Media).
+            // NOTICE: No constructor is defined, so the default constructor in the superclass will be used (Media(String name))

+            override method play() {
+               print "Playing MP3: " + this.name
+            }
+        }

+        class Video extends Media {
+            // NOTICE: No constructor is defined, so the default constructor in the superclass will be used (Media(String name))

+            override method play() {
+               print "Playing Video: " + this.name
+            }
+        }

+        class ProtectedMP3 extends MP3 {
+            String password
+            Boolean authentcated = false

+            ProtectedMP3(String name, String password) {  // <-- the constructor of this class, its called to initialize the object super(name)  // <-- calls the constructor of the superclass (MP3) this.password = password    // Sets the password for the password protected MP3 }

+            method authenticate(String password) {
+                if (this.password == password) {
+                    this.authenticated = true
+                    print "Authenticated!"
+                }
+            }
+            override method play() {
+               if (this.authenticated == true) {
+                    print "Playing Protected MP3: " + this.name
+               } else {
+                    print "Not Authenticated!"
+               }
+            }
+        }

+        // Start of program
+        main() {
+            Media doc0 = new Media("MyMedia")  // Since the `Media` class is `open` and not `abstract`, an object can be created from it.
+            Media doc1 = new MP3("MyMP3.mp3")
+            Media doc2 = new Video("MyVideo.mp4")
+            Media doc3 = new ProtectedMP3("MyProtectedMP3.mp3", "MySecretPassword123")

+            function playMedia(Media media) {  // Note that the parameter is of type `Media` and not `MP3` or `Video` or `ProtectedMP3` media.play()
+            }

+            playMedia(doc0)            // <-- will print "Playing: MyMedia"
+            playMedia(doc)             // <-- will print "Playing MP3: MyMP3.mp3"
+            playMedia(doc2)            // <-- will print "Playing Video: MyVideo.mp4"

+            playMedia(doc3)            // <-- will print "Not Authenticated!"
+            doc3.authenticate("MySecretPassword123")  // <-- will print "Authenticated!"
+            playMedia(doc3)            // <-- will print "Playing Protected MP3: MyProtectedMP3.mp3"
+        }

+        // Output:
+        // Playing: MyMedia
+        // Playing MP3: MyMP3.mp3
+        // Playing Video: MyVideo.mp4
+        // Not Authenticated!
+        // Authenticated!
+        // Playing Protected MP3: MyProtectedMP3.mp3
+        ```

     - ### Interfaces
       - An `interface` is an agreement or "contract" that the class will have certain defined methods & variables in the class.
       - It's a way to tell the compiler AND the programmer that the class must have certain "methods" and "variables" in it to be considered a valid "subclass" of the interface
       - The `interface` is implemented by the `class`, where the methods and variables are defined by the "concrete implementing" `class`
-        - Example (in pseudo code):
+        - Example (in pseudo-code similar to common COP languages):
           ```
-          interface Document {
-            expects method open()  // this interface expects a method called "open"
+          interface Document {     // <-- interfaces only define the "signature" of the methods it expects to be in the subclass expects method view()  // this interface expects a method called "view" }
-          }

           class PDF implements Document {
-              implements method open(): {
-                 launch "PDF Viewer" // <-- the "implementation" of the "interface"
+              override method view(): { // <-- the implementation of the interface (uses the "override" keyword) launch "PDF Viewer"
               }
           }

           class Email implements Document {
-              implements method open(): {
-                 launch "Email App" // <-- the "implementation" of the "interface"
+              override method view(): { // <-- the implementation of the interface (uses the "override" keyword) launch "Email App"
               }
           }

-          class Song implements Document {
+          class Song implements Document { // <-- the implementation of the interface (uses the "override" keyword) override method view(): {
-              implements method open(): {
-                   launch "Music Player" // <-- the "implementation" of the "interface"
+                   launch "Music Player"
               }
           }

           // Start of program
           main() {
               Document doc = new PDF();
-              doc.open();                // <-- will launch "PDF Viewer"
+              doc.view()                 // <-- will launch "PDF Viewer"
-              doc2 = new Email();
+              doc2 = new Email()
-              doc2.open();               // <-- will launch "Email App"
+              doc2.view()                // <-- will launch "Email App"
-              doc3 = new Song();
+              doc3 = new Song()
-              doc3.open();               // <-- will launch "Music Player"
+              doc3.view()                // <-- will launch "Music Player"
           }
           ```
       - Allows a developer to add multiple implementations of the same method by defining a new `class` that `implement`s